Jirubizu/MatsueNet/Privacy Policy.md

-We only collect the User ID from Message Conetents for the balance and leveling module.
+We only collect the User ID from Message Contents for the balance and leveling module.
 This is to keep track of the available balance each user has that is active within the server in which MatuseNet is present.